Hardik-VLSI/8T-SRAM-InMemory-Computing-MLSA/README.md

 ## Background & Motivation

 Early IMC implementations used standard 6T SRAM cells, but their shared read/write path limits read stability and risks data corruption during simultaneous multi-cell access.
-8T (and 8+T) SRAM topologies address this by adding a dedicated, isolated read port, enabling more robust in-memory logic execution — an approach demonstrated in prior work by Dong et al. and Rajput et al.
+8T (and 8+T) SRAM topologies address this by adding a dedicated, isolated read port, enabling more robust in-memory logic execution, an approach demonstrated in prior work by Dong et al. and Rajput et al.

 However, most prior designs required **separate, dedicated sense amplifiers per logic function**, increasing area, complexity, and power.
-This project builds on the **Multi-Logic Sense Amplifier (MLSA)** concept (Chang & Chen) — a single sensing circuit that produces multiple logic outputs (OR/NOR, AND/NAND, XOR/XNOR) by tuning the reference voltage, reducing hardware overhead while preserving functional flexibility.
+This project builds on the **Multi-Logic Sense Amplifier (MLSA)** concept (Chang & Chen), a single sensing circuit that produces multiple logic outputs (OR/NOR, AND/NAND, XOR/XNOR) by tuning the reference voltage, reducing hardware overhead while preserving functional flexibility.

 ## Design Methodology

 **1. 8T SRAM Cell Architecture**
-An 8-transistor cell (6T storage core + 2T isolated read port) was chosen to decouple read and write paths, enabling multiple wordlines to be activated simultaneously without disturbing stored data — a prerequisite for bitline-based logic sensing.
+An 8-transistor cell (6T storage core + 2T isolated read port) was chosen to decouple read and write paths, enabling multiple wordlines to be activated simultaneously without disturbing stored data, a prerequisite for bitline-based logic sensing.

 ![8T SRAM Cell](images/8T_SRAM_Cell.png)

 **2. Bitline-Based Logic Operation**
 Word lines corresponding to different memory cells are enabled simultaneously.
-The resulting discharge behavior on the read bitline (RBL) — which varies depending on the logic values stored in each activated cell is monitored and interpreted as a logic outcome.
+The resulting discharge behavior on the read bitline (RBL), which varies depending on the logic values stored in each activated cell is monitored and interpreted as a logic outcome.

 **3. Write-Back Operation**
 Computed logic results are routed back into the memory array via a controlled switching network, enabling a full compute-in-memory cycle without offloading data to external logic.